 - Ask your customers if they will refer you to their friends.
 Sounds simple, doesn’t it?
 When we pose this question to our prospects and clients, the majority have never once asked their own customers if they’d make a referral to friends.
-Run a survey to your customers to find out if they would ever do it.
+Run a survey of your customers to find out if they would ever refer your brand.
 Ask them if they would appreciate some kind of reward for doing it.
 Even if only 3% of your customers respond to the survey, you may learn some interesting things about their willingness to do so.
 You might find that many are willing to refer you but only under certain circumstances.

 - Find out what it is that your customers like about you, and build on that.
 Now you’ve surveyed your entire client base, survey your most loyal customers – those that have made multiple purchases with you over an extended period of time.
 Ask them what it is about your product, customer service, pricing, brand, advertising, marketing, availability and distribution that makes them keep coming back to you.
 Even if you only have a few of these, take their answers and distill the elements of their perception of your brand.
 Take these elements and consider rebuilding your outbound brand persona to match how they feel about your brand.
 For example.
 If your loyal customers highly-value your generous returns policy, promote this to your first or second-time buyer.
 Sound counter-intuitive?
 After all, who wants returns?
 But think of it as an opportunity to make a few customers love your brand even more.
 Creating positive experiences gives you an opportunity to ask them for a referral!